eheyne/user-management/tutorial.md

   this.$el.html(template);
 ```

 This code calls the underscore template function with two arguments, the first being the HTML found in the specified script tag.
-The second object is some object that the template will interpolate.
+The second argument is some object that the template will interpolate.

 A common practice today in building SPAs is to remove the processing of templates from being real time to pre-compiling them before they are needed.
 This step in the tutorial we will take that compilation and move it into an application load event so that when the template is requested it is already compiled and ready for use.